craftercms/docs/source/developers/plugins/site-plugins.rst

 * A plugin descriptor file, ``craftercms-plugin.yaml``
 * Your plugin files

-The ``craftercms-plugin.yaml`` file contains information about your plugin, such as what license your plugin supports, which versions of Crafter CMS is supported, etc.
+The ``craftercms-plugin.yaml`` file contains information about your plugin, such as the license, the versions of Crafter CMS supported, and other configurations and metadata.

 See :ref:`craftercms-plugin-yaml-file` for more information on what's inside the plugin descriptor.

-Your plugin files/folders could be JavaScript files, XML files, etc. depending on the plugin type you're creating.
+Your plugin files/folders could be JavaScript files, XML files, Groovy scripts, images, CSS files, and more depending on the plugin type you're creating.

 ^^^^^^^^^^^^^^^^^^^
 Directory Structure